Show All Answers

 The total amount depends on details still in negotiation, but the investment would be significant.

-Smart City Capital has committed $2 billion to support projects in Canada and is looking for willing partners.
+Digital Infrastructure Group has committed significant financial resources to support similar projects in Canada and is looking for willing partners.
 Beaumont’s size, its location and the city’s willingness to embrace innovative ideas make it an ideal location for one of the first projects in Canada.

-Like any business, Smart City Capital does expect to make a return on its investment.
+Like any business, Digital Infrastructure Group does expect to make a return on its investment.
 Once the network is built, it will receive revenue from fees charged to internet service providers.